Helpful Tips and Facts to Know if You’re Traveling to Slovenia

 Slovenia's Geography, Population and Languages

-Slovenia's an incredibly geographically diverse country.
-It contains a portion of the European Alps, gorgeous hills and lowlands and part of the Mediterranean coast.
-We traveled through beautiful hilly vineyards, saw snow capped mountains, walked around gorgeous lakes and next to peaceful rivers and admired the sea…all within a few days.
+We traveled through beautiful hilly vineyards, saw snow-capped mountains, walked around gorgeous lakes and next to peaceful rivers, and admired the sea…all within a few days.
 We even explored some intriguing caves.
 (On a guided tour, of course.
-We're up for exploring but we're not that daring or experienced to go it alone underground!)
+We're up for exploring, but we're not that daring or experienced going underground alone!)

 Slovenia has been part of the European Union since 2004.
 (Their currency is the Euro.)
 Parliament governs the country and they have a president who has no power.